bg-write/google-books-collector/README.md

 - Coffee
 - Breaks

+## Updates Make for Second draft
+-

 ## Next Steps (Icebox)

 - Refactor and break down the search command algorithm.
 - Add loops to the search command to allow users to add more than just one book to their reading list; encountered a bug here and ran out of time to address this for the first draft.
 - Store updated user data from the search command into the reading list found in the view command.
-- Better account for user mistakes and error handling while searching for books - typing in "harry potter" with spaces, picking book #6 (algorithm is set to only return 5 books), and more.
+- Better account for user mistakes and error handling while searching for books - Ex. typing in "harry potter" instead of "harry-potter".

-## Questions Ahead of the Second Draft

-- I used Click, but I first attempted to make this CLI app with Argparse - are there other preferred python modules to help make similar CLI apps?
-Is the preference not to use any when it comes to Python?
-- I'm able to append the user-selected book to the list, but once the terminal restarts, that data is lost.
-Is there a way to save that data post-script only using the CLI?

 ## The Developer